One minute guide: Children missing out on education

 There are a few simple questions that all practitioners should ask in relation to every child they work with, to ensure they are not missing out on education:

-- is the child on roll at a school and attending full time?
+• is the child on roll at a school?

-- if the child is not receiving/accessing 25 hours a week at school, has this been agreed as part of a plan to meet their individual needs?
+• if the child is not receiving/ accessing 25 hours a week at school, has this been agreed as part of a plan to meet their individual needs and is the aim to get back to full-time education?

-- is the plan reviewed regularly to ensure that the arrangements are still appropriate for the child's current circumstances and progress?
+• is that plan reviewed regularly to ensure that the arrangements are still appropriate for the child's current circumstances and progress?

 If the answer to any of these questions is no, or any other concerns emerge about the education provision of any child or young person, practitioners need to speak to their line managers about raising the issues with the relevant school or education provider.